sjpozzuoli/bikesharing/README.md

 ![Gender_Breakdown](https://user-images.githubusercontent.com/81929616/126905280-4f11769c-8694-4757-ac3e-d1c84dc7dce0.PNG)

-#### The above shows the breakdown by Gender of riders.
+#### The above shows the breakdown by gender of riders.
 It shows that there are about three times more male riders than female riders.

 ![August_Peak_Hours](https://user-images.githubusercontent.com/81929616/126905318-6d2fa26b-dbe0-4d08-9e08-fac3d9ea1d4e.PNG)